View full itinerary

 Arrive in Delhi at any time.
 On arrival, transfer by a Planeterra-supported project, Women on Wheels.
 This program provides safe and reliable transport for travellers, while providing a dignified livelihood for a local woman from a resource poor community.
 There are no planned activities, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
 In the evening you will meet your fellow group members to go over the details of your trip.
 Check the notice board or ask reception where and what time the group meeting will be held.

-Visit old Delhi including Jama Masjid Mosque, Chandni Chowk local market and Gurduwara Sikh Temple.
-Afternoon drive to the city of Agra.
-Dive into the heart of India's capital to explore Old and New Delhi.
-Visit Delhi's famous Jama Masjid (Great Mosque) and climb the minaret for a bird's eye view of the old city.
-Walk through Chandni Chowk, one of India's oldest and busiest markets, and learn the history of the Sikh religion at the important Gurduwara, (Sikh place of worship) Gurdwara SisGanj.
-Stop for photos at the colourful spice market before finishing at Connaught Place, one of the most prominent architectural remnants of British rule.
+Walk through the backstreets of Delhi with a young adult taking part in the Planeterra-supported New Delhi Streetkids Project.
+As a former streetkid, your guide will offer a unique insight into the real Delhi and you will visit the projects headquarters.
+Later, explore Old Delhi with our CEO including Jama Masjid (Great Mosque), Chandni Chowk local market and Gurduwara Sikh Temple.
+Afternoon drive to Agra.
 The Masjid-i-Jahan Numa, commonly known as the Jama or Jarna Masjid (Great Mosque) of Delhi is the principal mosque of Old Delhi in India.
 Masjid-i-Jahan Numa means "mosque commanding a view of the world, " whereas the name Jama Masjid is a reference to the weekly congregation observed on Friday (the yaum al-jum`a) at the mosque.
 Commissioned by the Mughal Emperor Shah Jahan and completed in the year 1656 AD, the Jarna Masjid is the best-known and largest mosque in India; its courtyard can hold up to twenty-five thousand worshippers.
 The mosque houses several relics in a niche in the north gate, including a priceless copy of the Qur'an written on deer skin.
 The Sikh holy site of Gurdwara SisGanj stands at the site where the ninth Sikh Guru, Guru Tegh Bahadur, was beheaded in 1675 on the orders of the Mughal emperor Aurangzeb for refusing to accept Islam.
 During a time when the emperor was waging a war against Hindus, Guru Tegh Bahadur argued for freedom of worship and was executed as a result.
 Before his body could be quartered and exposed to public view, it was stolen under cover of darkness by one of his disciples, Lakhi Shah Vanjara, who then burnt his house to cremate the Guru's body.
 The severed head (Sis) of Guru Tegh Bahadur was recovered by Bhai Jaita, another disciple of the Guru, and cremated by the Guru's son, Gobind Rai, later to become Guru Gobind Singh, the tenth and last Sikh Guru.
-The giant circle of New Delhi's Connaught Place, sitting at the centre of any map of Delhi, radiates with roads like spokes from a wheel.
-The circle's obviously Victorian architecture was modeled after the Royal Crescent in Bath, England.
-Estimated travel time (5 hours)
+It is estimated that 400,000 children live and work on the streets of Delhi.
+In most cases, their families are too poor to provide for them, they have run away from abusive home environments or they are orphans.
+Planeterra's New Delhi Streetkids Project supports over 5,000 of these street children through strategically placed contact points, shelters and a health post set up by a local partner organization.
+These youth centers provide clothing, food, healthcare, education, counseling, recreational activities, job skills training and job placements.
+Through Planeterra's partnership with Salaam Baalak Trust, scholarships are made available to young people who once lived and worked on the streets of Delhi.
+By funding vocational training in trade schools and universities, and making job-placements based on each child's individual interest, we can help break the cycle of poverty and give these youth the opportunity to create a brighter future.
+Many of these adolescents have been fully-trained as tour guides and lead exciting tours through the enchanting inner city streets of Paharganj, the New Delhi railway station, and The Old City.
+This tour is a unique way for travelers to engage in these children's lives and the guiding provides an opportunity for them to improve their communication and speaking skills.
+Estimated travel time to Agra: 4 hours

 Visit the highlights of Agra including the Taj Mahal, Baby Taj and Agra Fort.
 The walled city of Agra was first taken over by the Moghuls, at that time led by Akbar the Great, in the late 16th century.
 Akbar liked to build from red sandstone, often inlaid with white marble and intricate decorations, and it was during his reign that the fort began changing into more of a royal estate.
 However, it was only during the reign of Akbar's grandson, Shah Jahan (who would eventually build the Taj Mahal) that the site finally took on its current state.
 Unlike his grandfather, Shah Jahan preferred buildings made from white marble, often inlaid with gold or semi-precious gems, and he destroyed some earlier buildings inside the fort in order to build others in his own style.
 At the end of his life Shah Jahan was imprisoned in the fort by his son, Aurangzeb.
 It is said that Shah Jahan died in Muasamman Burj, a tower with a marble balcony with an excellent view of the Taj Mahal.
 Constructed between 1631 and 1654 by a workforce of 22 000, the Taj Mahal was built by the Muslim Mughal Emperor Shah Jahan as a mausoleum for his favourite wife, Arjumand Bano Begum, better known as Mumtz Mahal.
 Mumtz had already borne the emperor fourteen children when she died in childbirth, and it is the romantic origin of the Taj as much as its architectural splendour that has led to its fame worldwide.
 Actually an integrated complex of many structures, the Taj Mahal is considered the finest example of Mughal architecture, itself a combination of Islamic, Hindu, Persian and Turkish elements.